 Introducing: UM Orientation 2019

-Some new and exciting things are on the way for orienting new students to the U of M. We sat down with Ali Wood-Warren, First Year Centre Coordinator, and Melissa Warden Black, Orientation Coordinator to find out how they’re approaching orientation differently this year.
+Some new and exciting things are on the way for orienting new students to the U of M. We sat down with Ali Wood-Warren, First Year Centre Coordinator, and Melissa Warden Black, Orientation and Transitions Coordinator to find out how they’re approaching orientation differently this year.

 What made you decide to shake things up?

 Melissa: In the past, the U of M had a set of events and offerings that were intended to ‘orient’ students to the U of M, but they weren’t being presented cohesively.
 Because of this, incoming students were taking part in certain events and not others, and not everyone was getting the same experience.
 We got feedback from students who had participated in our programming in the past, heard what worked and what didn’t, and made some changes.

 Ali: We can’t expect these students who are coming fresh out of high school to just get with the program in a single day of Orientation right before they start classes.
 We want them to take the summer, participate in our different programming, and think of Orientation as a process.

 How is UM Orientation 2019 different from what’s been offered in the past?